|

 is like an Ipod with a book instead of music.
 One sad thing that has changed is I find that we rely on computers moreso now

+to find reference questions instead of books.
 2. How is Watauga County Library, Boone, NC, funded?
 We are funded by the State,

-3. How has the current economic slow-down affected the library?
+County and Town of Boone and our Friends of the Library 3.
+How has the current economic slow-down affected the library?
 We are much busier

 so it has not slowed down with library use.
 We will know soon what our budget will be but I am afraid we will have to spend

+very wisely in the next year or so.
 4. What types of books are the most popular with users?
 Bestsellers, mysteries,

-5. How do you decide which books to buy for the library?
+local authors and some nonfiction 5.
+How do you decide which books to buy for the library?
 I read reviews in library

-6. What do library volunteers do?
+journals and we take patron suggestions 6.
+What do library volunteers do?
 They answer the phone, help with programs, shelve

+and help with different activities that are going on at the present time.
 7. What is your earliest memory in a library?
 I have been at the library 31 years.

 I was hired to work for a summer and never left.
 Mary Sue Morgan asked the commissioners for extra funding to hire me so I